Car Accident Settlement Value Calculator

 Learn more about compensation after a car accident.

-Colorado requires every automobile owners to carry liability insurance.
+Colorado requires every automobile owner to carry liability insurance.
 Liability insurance always comes with a policy limit.
 Policy limits refer to the maximum amount of money the insurance company will pay on behalf of the person for damage they caused.
 Liability insurance covers bodily injury to another person or property damage to another’s vehicle or property when the insured is at fault for an accident.
 Colorado requires the following minimum coverages, although higher coverages may be purchased:

 - $25,000 for bodily injury or death to any one person in an accident;